kamybagheri1998/hackathon/README.md

 ## 4: Personal Goals

-Jan Leon Greve:
+_Jan Leon Greve:_

+Goal:

 My personal goal is to increase my experience with UML and project planning, as well as Kotlin backend programming.

-Kamyab Bagherifar:
+Reflection:

+On reflection, I managed to greatly increase my experience with and knowledge of Kotlin, especially regarding web app programming.
+I also gained a great deal of experience with designing UML using PlantUML and had and opportunity to refine my knowledge of project planning.

+_Kamyab Bagherifar:_

+Goal:

 My personal goal is to get experience with Kotlin programming

-Maximilian Staas:
+Reflection:

+...

+_Maximilian Staas:_

+Goal:

 My personal goal is to get a first look into Kotlin and to improve my understanding on how to build a user-friendly, easy to navigate web page.

+Reflection:

 I know am able to read and understand basic Kotlin code and got a better understanding of the elements of a modern webpage.

-Redon Kurta:
+_Redon Kurta:_

+Goal:

 My personal goal describes my desire to expand my Kotlin Programming skills and get more in depth into project management.

+Reflection:

 All in all, through dedication and discipline, I succeeded in obtaining knowledge regarding Kotlin programming and integrating a database connection to a Kotlin project.
 Utilizing pair programming, I encountered the highest learning rate as we could share our knowledge and, thus, learn a lot from each other.

 ## 5: Credits